Non-Intrusive Flow Sensing Technology

 Emerging applications make use of more complex fluidic operations and require compact systems.
 Our technology is fit for such applications as it is fully connected, compact, and provides excellent fluidic performance.

 - Cell biology: biological applications such as cell culture under perfusion, immunostaining, organoid culture, organ-on-a-chip, drug discovery, single-cell analysis, cell cytometry and other applications that require a sterile environment.
 When using fluids such as culture media, PBS, buffers, blood, or plasma, every component in the fluidic path should be disposable, or able to be sterilized.
-Fluigent’s new sensing technology is ideal for such applications as it is not in contact with the fluids in play.
+Fluigent’s new non-intrusive flow sensing technology is ideal for such applications as it is not in contact with the fluids in play.

 - Microfluidic droplet generation: When generating droplets, several types of fluids with different properties are used (aqueous solutions, oil, surfactants, alcohols).
 Using traditional flow sensing technology requires fluid calibration to be performed for every fluid.
 This step should be repeated periodically as fluid properties can differ from one batch to another.
 Inaccurate calibration affects the flow rate and the size of the droplets.
 The new sensing technology is ideal as no fluid calibration step is required, allowing one to precisely control flow rate for all types of liquids.